TheFreeman193/StrawberryWindows/README.md

 These scripts apply the same patches to the Strawberry dependencies as found in the [strawberry-msvc-dependencies](https://github.com/strawberrymusicplayer/strawberry-msvc-dependencies/) repo, plus a few tweaks here and there to make sure they compile in my build environment.

 No changes are made to the [Strawberry source code](https://github.com/strawberrymusicplayer/strawberry) with the exception of adding a static cast to `gsize` in the [gstfastspectrum.cpp](https://github.com/strawberrymusicplayer/strawberry/blame/d901258f11431a2acade70b25dee365a0f4024d5/src/engine/gstfastspectrum.cpp#L472) file to permit strict building (`BUILD_WERROR=ON`) on x86 builds.
-You can view [this patch](https://github.com/TheFreeman193/StrawberryWindows/blob/main/Build-Strawberry.ps1?plain=1#L2309-L2313) in the build script.
+You can view the patch in the [build script](https://github.com/TheFreeman193/StrawberryWindows/blob/main/Build-Strawberry.ps1?plain=1) by searching for 'gstfastspectrum.cpp'.

-Each dependency and Strawberry itself are compiled in a separate function in the build script, with the build strategy defined [near the end](https://github.com/TheFreeman193/StrawberryWindows/blob/main/Build-Strawberry.ps1?plain=1#L2407-L2489).
+Each dependency and Strawberry itself are compiled in a separate function in the build script, with the build strategy defined near the end (search for '#region Build Strategy').

 ### Get-Versions.ps1